 1. Enjoy the outdoors

-Not only are trees crucial for the environment, they’re beautiful.
+Trees aren’t just crucial for the environment, they’re also beautiful.
 This Arbor Day, take a hike or visit a nearby arboretum and prepare to gaze in wonderment at the nature around you.
 The allure of the forest is sure to inspire you to protect it.

 2. Recycle paper products